e5ky0/FlipperFinderApp/README.md

-# FlipperFinderApp
+#Pin my Balls
-Source code of Android app Flipper Finder
+Source code of Android app PinmyBalls
-The app database is no longer updated since Parse.com closed in January 2017

-The database was last extracted on 27-01-2017, available in the json files in [Database 28-01-2017](Database 28-01-2017).

 ## Website
 Use bower to install libs: